 Metadata URL: The URL containing metadata about your ServiceNow instance.
 Such as https://my-servicenow-instance.service-now.com/metadata

 Response hosts: A comma delimited list of your ServiceNow instances.

 Auth Attribute: The format used for your users, this case Email.

 SSO URL (optional): Your ServiceNow instance URL, such as https://my-servicenow-instance.service-now.com

 Configure ServiceNow as a Service Provider (SP)

-- Login to your ServiceNow instance and on the left upper section of the page search and select Identity Providers.
+- Login to your ServiceNow instance and on the upper left section of the page search and select Plugins.

 - Select New, select SAML.
 A pop-up dialog will appear, configure it to use the URL.

 - This will pre-populate some of the fields required to configure the SAML Identity Provider.